jonas-schievink/lea/README.md

 # Lea - A sane Lua-based language written in Rust

+**Note: This is a work-in-progress.
+Nothing runs yet.**

+Lea is a programming language derived from Lua 5.3.
+Lea offers several slight changes to the syntax , making it more familiar, as well as a reworked library that makes programs safer and offers much more functionality.

+For `.lua` files, Lea offers a *compatibility mode* that aims to act as a drop-in replacement for the reference Lua interpreter.

+When used in the "default" mode (with the Lea modifications enabled), all Lua-code should still compile and run.
+The compiler will warn you when any deprecated Lua-syntax is used.

+The replacement standard library is a superset of the Lua library, meaning that all Lua code should still work with it.
+It will contain an FFI, which allows integrating external libraries without writing a single line of C or Rust code (everything can be done in Lea).

+The following features / changes are made by Lea (note that these are - of course - not objectively better, but merely resemble my own opinion):

 * `!=` to replace `~=`
 * Integer type (Lua 5.3 has this too)
 * Replace "word" operators with commonly used symbols (`and` -> `&&`, `or` -> `||`, ...)